'We've Lost Everything': In Philippines, Fleeing Volcano Means Losing Livelihoods

 "We are just lucky that we experienced this," he told NPR.
 "It will help us realize that preparing for any event ... is very important."

-Taal is one of the smallest, but most active volcanos in the world.
-It has erupted more than 30 times in the past five hundred years, most recently in 1977.
+Taal is one of the smallest but most active volcanoes in the world.
+It has erupted more than 30 times in the past 500 years, most recently in 1977.
 One eruption in 1911 killed 1,335 people and another in 1965 killed an estimated 200.